finagle/finch/docs/best-practices.md

 ### Pulling it all Together

-The best practices described here provide a good starting point for building a Finch-based app, but there are other, more fully featured requirments when building out services using Finch.
+The best practices described here provide a good starting point for building a Finch-based app, but there are other, more fully-featured requirements when building out services using Finch.
 There are several community efforts to build a simple service template for getting a fully-fledged service up & running quickly.

 * [Finch HTTP Service Template](https://github.com/tomjadams/finch-template)
 * [finch-server](https://github.com/BenWhitehead/finch-server)